open-source-tabletop/openfire-gm-dark-millennium/shadow-war/sw-army-list-dark-kindred.md

 ### Dark Kindred Warrior Hunters

-> These skilled fighters are hand-picked for their deadly efficiency and their ability to wield powerful weapons with deadly precision, commanding respect within their own ranks.
+> These skilled fighters are hand-picked for their deadly efficiency and their ability to wield archaic and devastating weapons with deadly precision, commanding a begrudging respect from within their own ranks.

 | Model Name         | Mov | Skl | Def | Str | Cmd | HP  | Special Rules     |
 | :----------------- | :-: | :-: | :-: | :-: | :-: | :-: | :---------------- |